 5. Stepping in to solve disagreements

 It’s so tempting to step in right away when the bickering starts or when a kid asks you to help them with a disagreement.
 (And there are times when you should definitely take charge, especially if physical violence has occurred or is threatened.)
 We want children to navigate solving conflicts for themselves so that they can do this as adults.
-So give them the tools to solve their disagreements and then let them figure it out.
+So equip them to manage their own conflicts and watch the self-sufficiency magic happen.

 6. Opening food

 Another area where we want to encourage students to figure out their own solutions is during snack and lunch time.
-When a student wordlessly shoves a banana in your face to open for them, it is perfectly okay for you to tell them to try to open it on their own.
+When a student wordlessly shoves a banana in your face to open it for them, it is perfectly OK for you to tell them to try to open it on their own.
 One tool to offer is “food scissors” that are regularly washed (also by students!) and hung in a central location.
 Students can use these scissors to open everything from squeeze yogurt to granola bars.
 I’ve also offered tutorials on how to open a milk carton or a Capri Sun, which have saved me countless hours of work.

 7. Picking up things from the floor

-I have a life goal to never pick up things from my classroom floor ever again.
-What is down there is generally questionable in nature, but also I know that I am not the one who made the mess.
+My days of getting on my hands and knees to remove bits of pencil shavings from the carpet are over.
+Now, students know it is their collective responsibility to keep their classroom neat.
 From pencils to tissues to little pieces of paper, students shouldn’t leave for the day without picking it all up.
 Don’t forget those pencils that slow the custodian down and are a tripping hazard!